ptiwari6239/Linux-For-DevOps/README.md

 - Ensure that the file is executed with the permissions of the file's group.
 ### sticky bit
 - Restricts file deletion in a directory to only the file owner,directory owner or root.even if others have write permission.
+# Systemd
+- Systemd is a modern init system and service manager for Linux, designed to improve boot performance and manage services, processes, and system states.
+Its architecture is modular and composed of multiple components working together.
+## Key Components of the Systemd Architecture
+1. PID 1 (Primary Init Process)

+    Role: Systemd is the first process (PID 1) started by the kernel during system boot.
+    Responsibilities:
+    - Initializes the system.
+    - Spawns and monitors services.
+    - Handles system shutdown and reboot.

+2. Unit Files

+    Role: Define how system resources are managed.
+These files represent services, devices, mount points, and more.
+    Types:
+       - Service Units ``(.service)``: Define services ``(e.g., nginx.service)``.
+       - Socket Units ``(.socket)``: Handle network or IPC sockets.
+       - Timer Units ``(.timer)``: Schedule tasks (cron-like functionality).
+       - Target Units ``(.target)``: Represent states ``(e.g., multi-user.target for multi-user mode)``.

+3. The Journal (Logging System)

+    Role: Centralized logging for all system events.
+    Features:
+       - Binary format for efficient storage.
+       - Queryable using journalctl.

+4. Dependency Management

+    Role: Services and units have defined dependencies, ensuring the proper order of execution.
+    Key Directives:
+      -  ``After=:`` Start after a specific unit.
+      -  ``Requires=:`` Depend on another unit.

+## Core Systemd Utilities
+1. systemctl

+    - Central command for controlling services and units.

+2. journalctl

+    - Query logs from the journal.

+3. systemd-analyze

+    - Analyze system performance and boot time.
+## Boot Process with Systemd
+1. Kernel Initialization:

+    - The Linux kernel loads and starts systemd as PID 1.

+2. Target Activation:

+    - Systemd loads the default target ``(e.g., multi-user.target)``.

+3. Service Initialization:

+    - Services are started based on their dependencies.

+4. System Ready:

+    - When all critical units are active, the system reaches the desired target state.

+## Systemd Architecture Diagram

+    Kernel
+    ⬇
+    Systemd (PID 1)
+    ⬇
+    Unit Manager
+        Unit Files: .service, .socket, .timer, .target.
+        Dependencies: Manages relationships between units.
+        ⬇
+    The Journal
+        Logs for services, kernel messages, and more.
+        ⬇
+    User Interaction
+        Tools: systemctl, journalctl, systemd-analyze.

+## Basic commands for SystemD
+1. Starting a service
+``sudo systemctl start <serivce name>``
+2. Stoping a service
+``sudo systemctl stop <service name>``
+3. Checking a services
+``sudo systemctl status <service name>``
+4. Restarting a service
+``sudo systemctl restart <service name>``
+5. Enabling and disabling a serivce
+``sudo systemctl enable/disable <service name>``
+6. Reloading configuration
+ if you change a serive's configuration file,use ``sudo systemctl daemon-reload`` to apply the changes
+7. Editing and creating service files
+``sudo systemctl edit <services_name>``
+## Understanding Units in Systemd
+### Definition of Units
+- units are the objects that systemd manages,including services,timers,mounts and more.
+A service is a specific type of unit
+### Service Files
+- Service files are text files that define how systemd manages a service.they contains sectiosn [Unit],[service], and [install],each serving different purpose.
+### Structure of a service file
+1. Unit section
+- contains general information about the unit,such as its description and dependencies.
+2. service section
+- defines how the service operates, including the command to start it (ExecStart) and its type(eg, simple ,notify)
+3. Install section
+- configures how the unit is enabled or disabled, specifying dependencies and run levels
+### Common Directories for Unit files
+- /etc/systemd/system/
+     - highest priority directory for custom unit files
+- /run/systemd/system/
+    - contains runtime units
+- /lib/systemd/systemd
+    - default location for installed service files.